W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 :::

-2. All your difficulties stem from the fact that you do not recognise yourself, your brother or God.
+2. All your difficulties stem from the fact that you do not recognize yourself, your brother or God.
-²To recognise means to ‘know again’, implying that you knew before.
+²To recognize means to ‘know again’, implying that you knew before.
 ³You can see in many ways because perception involves interpretation, and this means that it is not whole or consistent.
 ⁴The miracle, being a way of perceiving, is not knowledge.
 ⁵It is the right answer to a question, but you do not question when you know.